 - Internships: enhance your studies while gaining first-hand experience

-- Studio facilities: located at the university's Star Store campus in New Bedford, our studios feature state-of-the-art equipment and ample work areas
+- Studio facilities: our studios feature state-of-the-art equipment and ample work areas

 - Faculty-led visits to regional and metropolitan art venues